-After a thirty-five day sea journey from Calcutta, Srila Prabhupada reached Boston's Commonwealth Pier on September 17, 1965 on the Jaladuta.
-This painting by Dominique Amendola depicts Prabhupada's arrival, as he descends from the boat.
+After a thirty-five day sea journey from Calcutta on the Jaladuta steamship, Srila Prabhupada reached Boston's Commonwealth Pier on September 17, 1965.

 "When I landed in Boston, I wrote one Bengali poetry to Krishna that I do not know why You have brought me to such a distant place where everything is opposite number, and how will I be able to convince them about this Krishna Consciousness Movement?"

 (Srila Prabhupada Letter, May 25, 1969)

 Prabhupada: That is...(laughs) The dream was I must come here.

 Devotee: It was some instruction that you got?

 Prabhupada: The dream was that Krishna in His many forms was bowing the row.
 What is called?

 Prabhupada: And when I arrived in Boston I wrote that poetry.

 (Srila Prabhupada Conversation, Los Angeles, June 8, 1976)

 "With great difficulty, I was able to get the 'P' Form passed by the Controller of Foreign Exchange, and, someway or other, I reached Boston on 17th September, 1965.
 I was thinking, while on board the ship 'Jaladutta,' why Krishna had brought me to this country.
 I knew that Western people are too much addicted to so many forbidden things according to our Vedic conception of life.
 So out of sentiment I wrote a long poetry addressing Lord Krishna as to what was His purpose in bringing me to this country.